21 jul 2016

 finally:

-the google closure compiler was used to ensure strict typing
+compiler was used to ensure strict typing even though

 it took a bit of time to get into the internals of libxml2 and the antique API documentation is more confusing than helpful. anyway, two interesting results: